fdellwing/bitburner-1/docs/BN12-Recursion.md

 8) set final 2 sleeves to committing homicides for now
 9) At $20t saved buy all the bladeburner augmentations
 10) Upgrade sleeves with all augmentations less than $1t
-11) While waiting for 100% territory continue to buy RAM, Cores, and affordable augmentations
+11) While waiting for 100% territory continue to buy RAM, Cores, and aff-*ordable augmentations

 ## Phase III: Go for the Kill

-1)
+In this phase

+1) Reset stored variables tracking things that reset with install, like server preparedness
+2) Kick off stock manager
+3) Kick off gang manager
+4) Kick off bladeburner manager
+5) Set sleeves to working out and learning stuff.
+6) Travel to New Tokyo
+7) graft nickofolas Congruity Implant
+8) graft more combat augmentations
+10) Set sleeves to assisting bladeburner actions.

 # Architecture